Eating Disorder Self Care in the New Year: Start at any time

 Please, hold out.
 You might be hung over from too much of everything over the holiday.
 You might be exhausted from activity and tension.
 You might be frightened because of the sudden transition from holiday to quiet regular life.
 Maybe you are experiencing all three.

-Five important tips that help and that all of us may tend to forget:
+Five important guidelines that help and that all of us may tend to forget:

 1. Don't get too hungry.